 OECD Home › Directorate for Financial and Enterprise Affairs › International investment › Latest Documents

-This report covers investment measures taken between 16 February and 15 September 2010.
-Information presented in this report has also been used for a joint report by WTO, OECD and UNCTAD, released on 4 November 2010, in response to the G20 Leaders' request for public reporting on their adherence to their trade and investment policy commitments.
+This report covers investment measures taken between 1 November 2011 and 29 February 2012.
+Information presented in this report has also been used for two joint reports by WTO, OECD and UNCTAD, released on 24 May and 25 October 2011, respectively, in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.

 Zambia is one of the dynamic growth poles of Southern Africa and this Review highlights its progress in implementing its policy framework for investment and identifies some remaining challenges faced by the government.

 This Forum provided a regional platform for participating countries to showcase their current reforms, and increase the subregion's visibility to international investors.

 This database gathers detailed historical statistics on international direct investment to and from the OECD area.
 Data are broken down by geographical zone and industrial sector for direct investment flows and stocks.

 This Review assesses Kazakhstan's ability to comply with the principles of liberalisation, transparency and non-discrimination and to bring its investment policy closer to recognised international standards such as the OECD Declaration on International Investment and Multinational Enterprises.&l

 The OECD, working with non-OECD countries and stakeholders, has developed a checklist for public action.
 The checklist provides governments with a coherent set of policy directions that address the allocation of roles, risks and reponsibilities, as well as the framework conditions necessary to make the best use of private sector participation in the sector.